 The total goods and services comprise all the government spending, net exports, investments and private expenditures.

-There are three approaches to determine GDP which are
+The three approaches to determine GDP are:

 - Expenditure Approach

 - Income Approach